jendeschepper/InfraCloudJenDeSchepper/Challenges/01/log.md

-This script works, but better on a sandbox as my virtual router setup doesn't work
+This script works, but better on a sandbox as my virtual router setup doesn't work. sandbox doesn't allow pings though.